 Guarantees provided within the funeral plan are linked to retail prices inflation.
 Most elements of the plan increase in line with funeral price inflation but this risk is borne by the Funeral Directors and not the Trust.
+PwG mitigates the effects of inflation in two ways.
+Firstly, funeral plans are transferred to the Trust at retail costs rather than wholesale costs leaving this margin as a buffer against inflation.
+Secondly, it builds a reserve in the Trust to be able to make bonus payments to the Funeral Directors to meet their increased costs from inflation.

-Appendix 4 - Actuarial Assumptions - Life Expectancy
+Appendix 5 - Actuarial Assumptions - Life Expectancy

-For the purposes of the RAO, we have adopted the English Life Table 17 (with suitable adjustments) which are graduated life tables that give statistics on national life expectancy for England and Wales as published by the Office for National Statistics.
+For the purposes of the SAR, we have adopted the English Life Table 17 which are graduated life tables that give statistics on national life expectancy for England and Wales as published by the Office for National Statistics.